-Captain America and The Avengers keeps it real simple and concise - the Red Skull is up to no good and only Captain America and his allies can defeat him.
+Captain America and The Avengers keeps it really simple and concise - the Red Skull is up to no good and only Captain America and his allies can defeat him.
 And those allies happen to be some of the biggest Marvel Comics saviors of the early 90s.
 What we have here is a solid beat 'em up that arrived in its best form via the four-player arcade cabinet.
-Saving the day as either Captain America, Iron Man, Hawkeye, and Vision while going against the likes of Juggernaut and Ultron is still a joy worth experiencing for yourself.
+Saving the day as either Captain America, Iron Man, Hawkeye, or Vision while going against the likes of Juggernaut and Ultron is still a joy worth experiencing for yourself.

 2. 'Spider-Man: The Video Game'

 This arcade brawler caught everyone's attention during its original release due to its eye-popping visuals that made all the characters onscreen look as detailed and tall as possible.
 Spider-Man: The Video Game features the famous web crawler himself as he looks to retrieve a mystical object from the hands of the Kingpin.
 And that means you'll aid him during that mission by beating up goons and adding his allies to the fight (Black Cat, Sub-Mariner, and Hawkeye come along for the ride).
 This side-scrolling beat 'em up looks good and sounds damn good, too.

 3. 'X-Men' (1992)

 It's always a great day when you and your friends come across a deluxe cabinet of this classic.
 X-Men will always get our quarters because there's always so much fun to be had beating up Sentinels and everyone else who fights under Magneto's command.
 Cyclops, Colossus, Wolverine, Storm, Nightcrawler, and Dazzler pop up here to clash with the likes of the Blob, Pyro, Mystique, and more.
 The intro for this game will forever be embedded in our warmest memories of our arcade days.